-Academic e-books are not like the ones we are accustomed to reading on Kindles and e-readers.
+Academic ebooks are not like the ones we use with Kindles and e-readers.
 Sometimes there are limitations on their use that it is important to be aware of.
+More information is available on our ebooks guide.

 For ebooks provided by Ebsco, Ebook Central, or VLeBooks, check that the number of copies and the options for saving extracts is sufficient for the number of students undertaking the module and for the intended purpose.

 The number of pages that can be saved/printed is set by the publisher and we cannot have those adjusted.
 There is, however, often flexibility on the number of 'copies' we can make available.
-There is not always an unlimited option available but we can usually increase access by purchasing multiple licences.
-Please alert firstname.lastname@example.org if any of your module’s key readings are contained in single-copy e-books and we will investigate options available for improving access.
+There is not always an unlimited option available but we can usually purchase multiple licences to increase availability.
+Please alert email@example.com if any of your module’s key readings are contained in single-copy ebooks and we will investigate options available for improving access.

 Please encourage your students to follow the advice in the section marked ‘Advice for students’.